shariqshah/symmetry/README.md

 - ## TODO

-	- Implment writing to file through the new Parser and Parser_Object
 	- Change Config to read/write using new Parser logic
 	- Store Materials in new format supported by parser
 	- Add model description file which has the same syntax supported by parser and modify old blender exporter to conform to new standards